wellloy1/solid-db/README.md

 # Reactivity

-Solid-storedb (hereafter referred to as StoreDB) uses createStore under the hood.
-As you use [store] from instantiated read/write tuple to update component state, you can use StoreDB methods with descriptive names to update component state or invoke side-effects.
+SolidDB uses `createStore` under the hood.
+As you use `store` from instantiated read/write tuple to update component state, you can use SolidDB methods with descriptive names to update component state or invoke side-effects.

 `.list()` - returns the whole table data as list (Array) of values;
 `.json()` - returns the whole table data in JSON format;